ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

    > A base YANG identity for the DWDM flexi-grid Nominal Central Frequency Granularity (NCFG)
       type as defined in {{!RFC7699}}.

+   > Note that the only value for NCFG standardized in {{ITU-T_G.694.1}} is 6.25GHz.

    flexi-slot-width-granularity:

-   > TBD: add a description and a reference (also in YANG)
+   > A base YANG identity for the DWDM flexi-grid Slot Width Granularity (SWG) type, as defined in {{!RFC7699}}.

+   > Note that the only value for SWG standardized in {{ITU-T_G.694.1}} is 12.5GHz.

    fec-type:

-   > TBD: add a description and the list of references defined in YANG
+   > A base YANG identity from which specific FEC (Forward Error Correction) type identities are derived.

    line-coding:

-   > TBD: add a description and the list of references defined in YANG
+   > A base YANG identity from which specific identities defining the bit rate/line coding of optical tributary signals are derived.

    wavelength-assignment:

-   > TBD: add a description and the list of references defined in YANG

-   term-type:

-   > TBD: add a description and the list of references defined in YANG
+   > A base YANG identity from which for Wavelength selection method, as defined in {{!RFC7689}}.

 otu-type: